ptminh-kmp/ptminh-kmp.github.io/_posts/2025-02-28-add-google-adsense-to-your-jekyll-website.md

 ---
+title: >-
-title: Monetize Your Jekyll Site: A Step-by-Step Guide to Adding Google AdSense
+  💰 Monetize Your Jekyll Site 💰: A Step-by-Step Guide to Adding Google AdSense
 description: >-
   Learn how to easily integrate Google AdSense into your Jekyll website and start earning revenue.
 This comprehensive guide covers everything from account setup to optimal ad placement.
 author: minhpt